The Lord of the Rings: The Two Towers: Principal photography

 The Two Towers shared principal photography with The Fellowship of the Ring and The Return of the King.
 The trilogy was filmed between 11 October 1999 and 22 December 2000.
 The scenes which take place in Rohan were shot earlier in the production, during which time Viggo Mortensen, Orlando Bloom and John Rhys-Davies's stunt double Brett Beattie sustained many injuries.
 Mortensen broke two toes when he kicked an Orc helmet while filming the scene in which he, Legolas, and Gimli find the remains of the Uruk-hai and believe Merry and Pippin to be dead (a shot which is included in the film).
 Furthermore, during filming Bloom fell off his horse and cracked three ribs, and Beattie dislocated his knee.
 These injuries led to the actors suffering two days of pain during the running sequence in the first act of the film, leading Jackson to jokingly refer to them as "The Walking Wounded."

 The filming of the Battle of Helm's Deep took approximately three months, with most of the nighttime shots handled by John Mahaffie.
 Some injuries were sustained during the filming of the sequence, including Mortensen chipping his tooth, and Bernard Hill's ear getting slashed.
 The sequence also features 500 extras, who insulted each other in Māori, and improvised scenes such as the Uruk-hai stamping their spears before the beginning of the battle.
 However, there was alleged annoyance among the film's crew for the strength of the gates, which were claimed to be too reinforced during the Battering Ram scene.
 Mortensen greatly respected the stunt team, and head bumped them often as a sign of that respect.
 Wood and Astin were joined by Serkis on 13 April 2000.
+Brad Dourif reportedly spent considerable time researching and developing the British accent used for his portrayal of Gríma Wormtongue, reflecting the broader convention in fantasy cinema of using British accents for characters in medieval-inspired settings.

 Special effects

 As with The Fellowship of the Ring, Jim Rygiel served as the visual effects supervisor for The Two Towers, while newcomer Joe Letteri joined the visual effects team to supervise Andy Serkis's motion capture performance in the creation of the character Gollum.
 During the production of The Two Towers Weta Digital doubled their staff of 260.
-In total, they produced 73 minutes of digital effects with 799 shots.
+In total, they have produced 73 minutes of digital effects with 800 shots.
 The film featured their first challenge in creating a battle scene, as well as creating two digital characters who needed to act rather than be a set piece, unlike the previous film's Cave Troll and Balrog.